miloscomplex/061520-se-pt-sinatra-crud-live-discussion/README.md

 # CRUD in Sinatra

 Today we're going to be building CRUD in Sinatra.
-There is already
+The models have already been built, we just need to spend some time on their controllers and views.

+To get started, clone this down and run `bundle install` along with `rake db:migrate` and `rake db:seed`.

 ## Create